SwedbankPay/developer.swedbankpay.com/old-implementations/payment-instruments-v1/card/ui-migration.md

 The url you need to **add** is the `cancelUrl`, so we know where to redirect the payer if they chose to cancel, or you chose to abort the payment.

-While you need permission to [add your own logo][custom-logo] when using Seamless View, no such agreement is needed for Redirect.
+While you need permission to add your own logo when usingSeamless View, no such agreement is needed for Redirect.
 If you want to add one, you also need to include a `logoUrl`.
 Follow the guidelines in the section linked above.
 If no `logoUrl` is added, Swedbank Pay's logo will be shown by default.

 The `completeUrl`, `hostUrls` and `callbackUrl` is universal and must be included regardless of your UI choice.